udacity/wechat_store/README.md

-# WeChat_store
+# Whole Framework

-This is for WeChat Mini Program Nanodegree Term 2
+This is the whole framework for Store Mini Program including tabBar.